Oire/Colloportus/README.md

-# Colloportus
+# Oirë Colloportus

 [![Build Status](https://travis-ci.org/Oire/colloportus.svg?branch=master)](https://travis-ci.org/Oire/colloportus)
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Oire/Colloportus/blob/master/LICENSE)

 Wraps Bcrypt-SHA384 in Authenticated Encryption.
-A simplified fork of [Password Lock](https://github.com/paragonie/password_lock) by [Paragon Initiative Enteprises](https://paragonie.com).
+A simplified fork of [Password Lock](https://github.com/paragonie/password_lock) by [Paragon Initiative Enterprises](https://paragonie.com).
 Integrates parts of [Defuse PHP Encryption](https://github.com/defuse/php-encryption) for authenticated symmetric-key encryption.
-Depends on [Oire Base64](https://github.com/Oire/base64) for encoding binary data to a storable format.
+Depends on [Oirë Base64](https://github.com/Oire/base64) for encoding binary data to a storable format.

 ## About the Name
 *Colloportus* is a magical spell in the well-known Harry Potter series.
 It locks doors in a very hard-to-open way, and such a door is completely impossible to open for muggles, i.e., non-wizarding people.
 I decided to use this as a name for my simplified fork of PasswordLock.